Researchers

 Diogo Sousa

-Postdoctoral researcher at the ORÍ Group (ISC/UFBA).
-PhD in Collective Health and Master’s in Community Health from the Institute of Collective Health of Bahia (ISC/UFBA), with a sandwich period at the University of California, Riverside.
-Psychologist (UFRB) and Specialist in Gender and Sexualities (CLAM/IMS/UERJ/SPM-PR).
-Works mainly on the following topics: Black masculinities, men’s health (with a focus on black and trans men), black population health, anti-black genocide, collective health, and psychology.
+PhD in Collective Health and Master's in Community Health from the Institute of Collective Health of Bahia, with a sandwich period at the University of California, Riverside.
+Psychologist and Specialist in Gender and Sexualities.
+Works on the following topics: Black masculinities, men's health, black population health, anti-black genocide, collective health.

 Gabriela dos Santos Silva